DataCanvasIO/HyperGBM/docs/zh_CN/source/how_to/customize_storage.md

 ## How to customize storage in HyperGBM?

-HyperGBM store intermediate data (model files, cache data, etc.) under the *work_dir*,  which is a subdirectory under your system temporary directory by default.
+HyperGBM store intermediate data (model files, cache data, etc.) in the *work_dir*,  which is a subdirectory under your system temporary directory by default.

 ---